Metaswitch/pycrate/README.md

 ----------------

 This subdirectory contains the following modules:
+* *parse_iana_diameter_xml*: to translate XML Diameter structures from IANA to Python
+* *iana_diameter_dicts.py*: that is automatically created by the former, containing Diameter Python dicts
 * *Diameter*: a generic Diameter module which implements DiameterGeneric and AVPGeneric structures
 * *DiameterIETF*: a Diameter module which relies on AVP types provided in all IETF RFC
 * *Diameter3GPP*: a Diameter module which relies on AVP types provided in all 3GPP TS